avimehndi/devops-vertical/README.md

 ---

-## 🧭 How Candidates Should Use This Repository

-If you’re going through our evaluation:

 ## 📚 How Candidates and Contributors Should Use This Repository

-This section guides you through exploring, contributing, and understanding our DevOps vertical.
+If you’re going through our evaluation: This section guides you through exploring, contributing, and understanding our DevOps vertical.

 ### 1. Read the Vision and Roadmap
 - Check out [VISION.md](VISION.md) for our long-term goals and principles.